DataDog/jamf-api-client-go/CONTRIBUTING.md

 - Fork a repository
 - Add new functionality or apply a fix
 - Check that tests are passing
-- Create PR against the latest `release-*` branch (or create one if applicable) and await review/approval.
+- Create a PR against the `main` branch and await review/approval.
+- Once merged, we will handle the new release 🎉

 **Please review the outlined process below to ensure your PR is good to go.**

-## Pull Request Process
+## Pull Request Guide

 1. Ensure PR template is filled out and all relevant action items in the checklist are covered.
 PR titles should include one of the following:
      - `[FEATURE]`   - To be used with new features such as adding a new endpoint